 Effective stakeholder management starts with the program sponsor.
 The sponsor is accountable for achieving the business benefits and this, by necessity, must include accountability for the change management work stream.
 Consider: if the business was serious about improvement, then it would hardly make sense to make a support function (change manager) accountable for achieving the structural and cultural change necessary to deliver the desired business benefits.
 The change manager’s role then becomes one of a subject matter expert designated to guide the sponsor through the difficulties associated with change.
 This would not exempt the change manager from their responsibility to prepare traditional deliverables such as impact studies, training packs, communications, etc.

-A primary variable in any change program is people’s behaviour, as individuals and as groups, and the key objective of the change program is to establish predictability of behaviour.
+A primary variable in any change program is people’s behavior, as individuals and as groups, and the key objective of the change program is to establish predictability of behavior.
 Predictability cuts both ways.
 The change program must provide predictability to those staff impacted by the change so they know what to expect, and equally the change manager, working through the sponsor, must provide management with predictability of how those staff will respond to the change and what is required from them as a senior leadership group.
 When people know what to expect, then they will be more accepting of the change when it happens, even if the change has a negative impact on them.

 In practice, predictability and stakeholder management are synonymous terms and this means stakeholder management moves from being a discrete task in a change management plan to being the backbone of all the change management activities.
 To further illustrate this point, consider the following typical change management plan.